SocialFinanceDigitalLabs/rtof-data-model-tools/README.md

 # Data Model Tools for the Refugee Transitions Outcomes Fund (RTOF)

-This is the source repository for the RTOF data model tools for generating different outputs from the core specification.
+This is the source repository for the RTOF data model tools for generating different outputs from the [core specification][rtof-spec].

 ## Python Documentation Generators